 It is highly important that you consider who is going to be reading the text when choosing how to display it.

 If you are aiming a site at a young audience you will want to choose a font which contains large lower case characters with a soft touch.
-A font like Kalam with its letters that appear to be written with a thick marker pen will make it an easier site for them to navigate.
+Fonts like Kalam contain letters which appear to be written with a thick marker pen, making it an easier site for them to navigate.

 Your font choice can cause a user to make an immediate decision about your business.
 You need to ensure that you portray your brand values through it.

 So, Kalam might work for a young audience but if your business is aimed at an adult audience you may be creating an association that you don’t want.
-Making your graphic style
+This can make your graphic style

-Look at why a font has been created if it was originally produced for a certain brand or product.
+Ensure that you understand why a font was originally produced.
 When recognised by the reader this could

-If you expect your website to be translated into various languages its best to make sure that the character set of your chosen font allows for this.
-If you’re selling your services or products in Germany, make sure that there is full support for the German language – including umlauts or the eszett.
+It is best to ensure that the character set of your chosen font allows your website to be translated into various languages.
+If you’re selling your services or products in Germany, make sure that there is full support for the German language–including umlauts or the eszett.

 Although it does contain the full Latin alphabet, it has been optimised for reading right-to-left.
-Along with this, the characters have not been optimised for the screen to the same standard as its parent font.
+In addition, the characters have not been optimised for the screen to the same standard as its parent font.
 They are really just there as a fallback for when western users visit a Hebraic site.

-This isn’t the only font on the platform which has been created for use with a specific language.
+This isn’t the only font which has been created for use with a specific language.
 If you need that extra bit of reassurance about font choices, we can advise you on language support.